Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 APPENDIX TO SECTION:

-2. literature review "Actinomycosis of the genital organs in women" (author Mirzabalaeva AK) journal "Problems of medical mycology" -2000-T.2 (2) .- P.11-16;
+2. literature review "Actinomycosis of the genital organs in women" (author Mirzabalaeva A.K.) journal "Problems of medical mycology" - 2000-T.2(2).- P.11-16;

 3. Abdominal actinomycosis (literature review and description of two cases).